 As the largest pet safety net service in San Diego, the goal of this unique program is to keep pets in their homes and out of shelters.

-Compassionate, dedicated volunteers are needed to assist the PAWS program.
-Our volunteers assist PAWS clients in a variety of ways, including delivery of pet food and supplies to homebound clients, transportation to vet appointments for clients who are unable to get there on their own, and dog walking for homebound and hospitalized clients.
+Our volunteers assist PAWS clients in a variety of ways, including delivery of pet food and supplies to home bound clients, transportation to vet appointments for clients who are unable to get there on their own and dog walking for home bound and hospitalized clients.

-Volunteers are also needed in the PAWS warehouse, located at the San Diego Campus.
-Here, volunteers assist the PAWS staff with picking up donations, assembling food and supply orders, and at our monthly pantry distribution sites, where clients can pick up pet food.
+Volunteers also help in the PAWS warehouse, located at the San Diego Campus, to assist the PAWS staff with donation pick ups, food assembly and supply orders, and at our monthly community pantry distribution sites, where clients can pick up pet food.